 Geico’s insurance company code is 35882 with the NAIC.
 Read more about the provider in our complete Geico auto insurance review.

 USAA Insurance: Best For Military

 USAA auto insurance policies are both comprehensive and inexpensive.
 The insurer has one of the strongest customer service reputations in the industry.
 J.D.
-Power’s Auto Claims Satisfaction Study rated USAA 5 out of 5 (among the best), and AM Best rated USAA at A++.
+Power’s Auto Claims Satisfaction Study gave USAA a score of 901/1,000 points (among the best), and AM Best rated USAA at A++.
 USAA is capable of paying out claims and generally meets customer expectations.
 For military members and their families, we think there is no better choice than USAA.

 USAA’s insurance company code is 25941 with the NAIC.
 Read more about the provider in our complete USAA auto insurance review.